ELECTENG 204 : Engineering Electromagnetics

 By the end of this course, students will be able to:

-1. An ability to perform calculations involving transmission lines subject to transient excitation.
-(Capability 3.1 and 3.2)
+1. Demonstrate an ability to perform calculations involving transmission lines subject to transient excitation.
+(Capability 3.1, 3.2, 4.1 and 4.2)

-3. Be able to (i) apply the Biot-Savart and Ampere’s Laws to magnetostatic problems; (ii) perform simple calculations involving moving conductors, magnetic forces and torques; (iii) explain magnetic hysteresis in ferromagnetic materials; (iv) calculate the inductance of simple configurations; and (v) explain the characteristics of ferromagnetic, ferrimagnetic, diamagnetic and paramagnetic materials, and permanent magnets.
-(Capability 3.1 and 3.2)
+3. Demonstrate an ability to (i) apply the Biot-Savart and Ampere’s Laws to magnetostatic problems; (ii) perform simple calculations involving moving conductors, magnetic forces and torques; (iii) explain magnetic hysteresis in ferromagnetic materials; (iv) calculate the inductance of simple configurations; and (v) explain the characteristics of ferromagnetic, ferrimagnetic, diamagnetic and paramagnetic materials, and permanent magnets.
+(Capability 3.1, 3.2, 4.1 and 4.2)

 Assessments